|[ About Us ]||[ Contact Us ]||[ News ]||[ SIB ]||[ TFFR ]||[ Search ]||[ Site Map ]||

 For Americans with Disabilities Act compliance, appropriate auxiliary aids and services can be made available to ensure effective communication with all members.
 All printed materials can be made available in alternate formats.
 Contact the administrative office should you require these services.

-Your annual statement is usually mailed after the beginning of the school year.
+Your annual statement is usually mailed the end of August.
 Review this statement to ensure the information maintained in your file is accurate and is being properly reported.

 A TFFR Member Handbook is updated when material changes occur and is available on our website.
 This booklet provides an overview of the benefits available to you and your beneficiary(ies) in the form of retirement, disability, and survivor income.